CriticalMoments/CMSaasStarter/README.md

 </kbd>
 </a>

-### Benefits

-- Modern tooling (SvelteKit, Supabase Auth, Stripe, Postgres)
-- Fast Perfomance
-- Free to host, cheap to scale
-- Extensible: all the tools you need to add the features your project requires

-### Features
+## Features

 Everything you need to get started for a SaaS company:

+- User Authentication: Sign up, sign out, forgot password, email verification, and oAuth.
+Powered by Supabase Auth.
-- Marketing Page
+- Marketing Page with SEO optimization
-- Blog with rich formatting and RSS
+- Blog engine with rich formatting, RSS and SEO optimization.
+- User Dashboard with user profile, user settings, update email/password, billing, and more.
-- Subscriptions
+- Subscriptions powered by Stripe Checkout
 - Pricing page
-- User Authentication
-- Self-serve billing portal (change card, upgrade, cancel, etc)
+- Billing portal: self serve to change card, upgrade, cancel, or download receipts
-- User settings to manage profile
 - Onboarding flow after signup: collect user data, and select a payment plan
-- Style toolkit: theming, CSS, UI components
+- Style toolkit: theming and UI components
-- Suggested hosting stack with instructions to get up and running
+- Responsive: designed for mobile and desktop.
+- Extensible: all the tools you need to make additional marketing pages, UI components, admin portals, database backends, API endpoints, and more.

-### Tech Stack
+## Tech Stack

 - Web Framework: SvelteKit
 - CSS / Styling